-- Arkansas: No changes
+Arkansas: No changes

     - California: (This rule change has now expired.)
 The State Bar of California has issued an order extending the late CLE deadline to September 30, 2020 (previously June 30) for attorneys in Group 3 who have not yet completed their requirement.
 Failure to complete the requirement by September 30, and pay any outstanding license fees, will result in being enrolled in Involuntary Inactive status.

     - Colorado: No changes

     - Connecticut: (This rule change has now expired.)
 The State of Connecticut Superior Court has suspended the annual CLE requirement for the 2020 reporting year.
 All credits completed in 2020 can be carried over to 2021.

     - Delaware: The Supreme Court of the State of Delaware issued an order temporarily waiving the 12-hour Live credit requirement for attorneys for the reporting cycles ending on December 31, 2020 and December 31, 2021.
 All 24 CLE credits for those two-year reporting cycles may be satisfied by approved courses in any format including On Demand.
 Previously, the Delaware Supreme Court issued a similar order waving the Live requirement for those who have not completed their 2019 requirement.

-- Florida: The Florida Bar has issued an updated order extending CLE reporting deadlines for February, March, April, May, June, or July 2020 to August 31, 2020.
+    - Florida: The Florida Bar has extended the CLE reporting deadlines for February through November 2020 to December 31, 2020.
+This includes the Basic Skills Course Requirement.
 All other annual compliance deadlines remain the same.

     - Georgia: The Supreme Court of Georgia has issued an order temporarily extending the automatic grace period for the 2020 compliance year to 5/31/21.
 Additionally, they have extended the waiver of the self-study CLE limitation effective May 28, 2020 for courses completed on or before March 31, 2021.
 Attorneys may complete their entire requirement through self-study, in-house, or distance learning formats such as on demand courses and live webcasts.

     - Hawaii: No changes